 - Created: These are videos you’ve created for that purpose

 Both can be helpful and useful, depending on what you’re trying to communicate.
 They add an extra level of depth that’s easy to understand for lots of people.

 Infographics are a cool way to break down long essays or presentations into short, actionable, visual content.

 You can use infographics to tell a story.
 Share ideas and progress.
 Add depth to your handouts (more on those next).
 Or, to print off and use as posters.

 Don’t worry; infographics aren’t hard to make.
 You can put them together quickly and easily using Canva’s infographic templates.
-Why not try our Educate Kids Charity, Detailed App Usage Statistics or Pet Survey Results Infographic to get started?
+Why not try our Educate Kids Charity or Detailed App Usage Statistics to get started?

 07. Memes, GIFs and Social Media Updates